fenago/nlp-pytorch/lab_guides/Lab_1.md

 as input, the neural network is able to learn interaction features between the input features.
 Multiple fully connected layers can be chained together to learn even more complex features.
-In this book, we will see that all of the neural networks we build will use this concept; chaining together multiple layers of different varieties in order to construct even more complex models.
+In this course, we will see that all of the neural networks we build will use this concept; chaining together multiple layers of different varieties in order to construct even more complex models.
 However, there is one additional key element to cover before we